maxims94/helius-post-alpenglow/README.md

 [1] = Could attack safety, but this is slashable

 [2] = This only breaks liveness, not safety.
-Liveness is restored after returning to <40% faulty nodes.
+Liveness is restored after the network returns to <40% faulty nodes.
 Thanks, [Quentin](https://x.com/qkniep/status/1926952056549478438)!

 In the common case, the portion of Byzantine stake is very low (<5%), leaving plenty of room to deal with network outages and crashed nodes.